UmaTheDataScientist/Covid_Clustering/README.md

 # Covid_Clustering
 A python machine learning project on selecting the best clustering mechanism for Covid data

+For this project, we will explore the use of clustering in two different ways:

+1. Clustering as data exploration
+2. image compression

 Clustering mechasnisms used:
 1. AgglomerativeClustering
 2. DBScan